A Developer's Guide to Amply's Event-Based Targeting and Triggering

 - Start with targeting, then add triggering.
 Get your audience segment right first.

-SessionStartedis always 1. - Always set impression limits.
+globallyscope for session-based patterns.
+Thein sessionscope resets each session, so it will not work for "every Nth session" rules. - Always set impression limits.
 Even well-targeted campaigns become annoying without a cap.

 - Add time intervals for sensitive actions.
-Rate review prompts should have at least 24 hours (86400000ms) between impressions.
+Rate review prompts should have at least 24 hours between impressions.

 - Combine event parameters for precision.
 Filter by currency, item type, or amount to reach the right behavioral segment.

 - Test with debug logging.
-The Amply SDK logs detailed campaign evaluation traces at the DEBUG level.
+The Amply SDK logs detailed campaign evaluation traces at the

 Conclusion